 Now that you’ve explored your character’s relationship with their wider world, you can look at the role more intimate spaces play in your story.
-These can be things like a favourite café, a modern office with a picture window looking out over the skyline, or a dusty old wine cellar humming with barely-concealed family secrets.
+These fictional settings can be things like a favorite café, a modern office with a picture window looking out over the skyline, or a dusty old wine cellar humming with barely-concealed family secrets.

 In thrillers and mystery novels, settings often play a major role in the choices made by the characters.
 If you have a scene where a character is in danger, have them explore their immediate surroundings.
 Anything can be a weapon, a means of protection, a way out, a way to turn the scene towards a new direction.
 In martial arts, students are taught to use their surroundings and look at them in new ways.
 It’s the same in storytelling.

 In your own work, make a list of the specific individual settings that are going to play an important role in your story.
 Then write down as many details as you can that make the setting feel alive, and—most importantly—what these details mean to the characters who live in their world.
+See if you can use all five senses.
 You’d be surprised how much you can learn about your characters from something as simple as an empty room.

 Setting sharpens the world of your story

-The three layers of our story’s setting are what brings the story to life.
+The three layers of setting are what bring the story to life.
 Well-crafted setting details can give you clarity on who your characters are and why they do the things they do, what direction they need to go in, and how they may change over time.
-By creating a vivid world for your characters to live in—whether that’s their wider world or a smaller, more intimate space—you give your reader a way to live in that story world with them.
+By creating a vivid and believable world for your characters to live in—whether that’s their wider world or a smaller, more intimate space—you give your reader a way to live in that story world with them.